-The Playhouse Square is the largest performing arts centre in the US outside of New York.
+The Playhouse Square in Cleveland is the largest performing arts centre in the US outside of New York.

 It was constructed over a 19 month period in the 1920s and is home to a number of theatres including the State Theatre, The Helen Rosenfeld Lewis Bialosky Lab Theatre and Connor Palace.

 Performances include national tours and local productions spanning the genres of ballet, opera, musicals and plays.